 As with ColourPop same process was followed for researching Fashion Nova Black Friday tactics.

-I jumped into their website where a quite shiny and impressive banner informing me about the Black Friday sale was live.
+I jumped into their website where a quite shiny and impressive banner informing me the Black Friday sale was live.

 Things to pay attention on the image below are: